rails/rails/guides/source/routing.md

 <%= link_to 'Magazine details', @magazine %>
 ```

-For other actions, you just need to insert the action name as the first element of the array:
+For other actions, you need to insert the action name as the first element of the array, for `edit_magazine_ad_path`:

 ```erb
 <%= link_to 'Edit Ad', [:edit, @magazine, @ad] %>